luskaner/ageLANServerLauncherCompanion/README.md

 [app::dlcs]
 unlock_all=0
 # Expansions
-1389240=Age of Empires II: Definitive Edition - Lords of the West 1557210=Age of Empires II: Definitive Edition - Dawn of the Dukes 1869820=Age of Empires II: Definitive Edition - Dynasties of India
 #2141580=Age of Empires II: Definitive Edition - Return of Rome
 #2555420=Age of Empires II: Definitive Edition - The Mountain Royals
 #2805510=Age of Empires II: Definitive Edition - Victors and Vanquished